101 Cooking For Two

 Pro Tips

-5. Miracle Whip, Greek yogurt, sour cream, or even cream cheese can be used.
+5. Miracle Whip, Greek yogurt, sour cream, or cream cheese may be used instead of mayonnaise.

-7. Common problems: Not drying enough, too much coating, too many bread crumbs, cheap mayonnaise, previously frozen chicken will release more fluid.
+6. Common problems: Not drying enough, too much coating, too many bread crumbs, cheap mayonnaise, and previously frozen chicken will release more fluid.

 To adjust the recipe size: